 UNFPA focuses on providing support in four key areas; providing a competency-based curriculum for all midwives; developing strong regulatory mechanisms to ensure the delivery of quality services; establishing and strengthening midwifery associations; and advocating for increased investments in midwifery services.

-UNFPA will continue to support building the capacity of midwives to uphold the sexual and reproductive health and rights of all women in Tanzania.
+UNFPA will continue to support building the capacity of midwives to ensure the sexual and reproductive health and rights of all women in Tanzania.
 UNFPA provides financial assistance to more than 250 midwifery schools for the procurement of books, training equipment, and the renovation of training faculties.
-UNFPA and the UN support the Ministry of Health, Community Development, Gender, Elderly and Children; midwifery training institutions; professional associations such as the Tanzania Midwives Association (TAMA) and other partners to ensure the availability of an adequate number of qualified and competent midwives with the knowledge and skills to provide maternal, newborn and child healthcare services in Tanzania.
+In Tanzania, UNFPA and the UN support the Ministry of Health, Community Development, Gender, Elderly and Children; midwifery training institutions; professional associations such as the Tanzania Midwives Association (TAMA) and other partners to ensure the availability of an adequate number of qualified and competent midwives with the knowledge and skills to provide maternal, newborn and child healthcare services in Tanzania.

 Providing comprehensive emergency obstetric and newborn care services